zjx-artcc/website/README.md

-# vZDC Website
+# vZJX Website
 ---
-The Virtual Washington ARTCC Website.
+The Virtual Jacksonville ARTCC Website.

 >[!WARNING]
 > This repo and readme are still under development!